joejk2/zettelkasten/README.md

 ### Move Zettelkasten files (`zm`)

+Moving means both renaming the file and all references to it.

+Insert reference:

-    echo a link to file 2-bar.md >> 1a-another-thought.md
+    echo "a link to file 2-bar.md" >> 1a-another-thought.md

+Move the file:

     zm 2-bar.md 1a

-Produces:
+New hierarchy:

     07-20 1       foo
            1a     another thought
             1a1   bar

-References are also updated:

-    tail -n -1 1a-another-thought.md
+Updated reference:

-    > a link to file 1a1-bar.md
+    a link to file 1a1-bar.md

 STRUCTURE